Insurance and Risk Management for Employers on Cannabis Legalization

 Q: What about auto liability?

 A: An employer could be held responsible for damage from an auto accident involving an employee who tests positive for marijuana.
 Employers may be held legally responsible if an employee injures someone or damages property due to being under the influence of THC while on the job.
 Some states that have legalized recreational marijuana have set limits on the amount of acceptable THC in blood tests when testing for driver impairment.
-The facts of an accident will ultimately determine whether an auto liability policy will provide coverage for an injury to another driver or damage to a third party’s car or other property.
+The facts of an accident will ultimately determine whether an auto liability policy will cover an injury to another driver or damage to a third party’s car or other property.

 Q: Has the ability to drug test employees for cannabis use changed from an employment practices liability standpoint?